neoapps-dev/potatoes-backend/README.md

 You should see Google :)

+## Contributing

+If you want to contribute to Potatoes or report issues, please check out our [contributing guidelines](CONTRIBUTING.md) or [file an issue](https://github.com/neoapps-dev/potatoes-backend/issues).

 ## NOTE
-This is currently under construction, not finished yet :)
+This project is currently under construction and may not be fully functional yet.
+Stay tuned for updates!